Dhwaj-054/Dhwaj-054/README.md

 ## 👨‍💻 About Me

-🎓 B.Tech AI & Data Science Student
+🎓 AI & Data Science Student
-🔬 Research Interest: **NLP, Computer Vision, LLM Optimization**
+🔬 Research Interest: **Artificial Intelligence, Ethical AI usage, LLM Optimization for FinTech and Business use**
-📊 Working on: **Systematic Optimization of LLMs for Mathematics**
-🎯 Events Head @ College Tech Committee
-🏆 Smart India Hackathon 2025 | Agriculture Tech Solution
-📚 IBM Python for Data Science | HEC Paris Entrepreneurship Graduate

-💡 *Passionate about building AI solutions that bridge technology and real-world impact!*
+💡 *Passionate about building AI solutions in the Tech and Finance domains, that bridge technology and real-world impact!*

 ---